The 28 Best Homebrewing Books to Have on Your Bookshelf

 Style-Specific Homebrewing Books

 If you’re a fan of a specific style, or are looking for resources on how to perfect a certain style that you have been trying to brew, these books are great deep-dives into those specific styles and their ingredients, processes, and style guidelines.
 There are dozens, or hundreds, of style-specific homebrewing books available, so we are just including a few of the more popular or newer ones.
 Did we miss one of your favorites?
-Let us know in the comments and we will add it to this list!
+Let us know in the comments and we will add it to our list of the best homebrewing books!

 I am probably biased because I never met an IPA I didn’t like, but this is one of my favorite books on this list, and probably the only one I have read cover to cover more than once.
 It provides a great history of the evolution of the IPA, discussions on brewing approaches, hopping techniques, and even water chemistry.
 It also includes some recipes of historical and craft IPAs, though they don’t include specific amounts for each ingredient.
 Fair warning, the book is getting a bit dated with the recent explosion of new IPA styles, so this is a great book to combine with some of the newer IPA books on this list.